9661328/Chess/README.md

 Start date: 4/26/2021

 ## Contributers: Jonathan Su
-+ Jonathan Su (jonasu9661328@gmail.com): Create GUI mockup of the various screens, create the class diagram,
++ Jonathan Su (jonasu9661328@gmail.com): Create GUI mockup of the various screens, create the class diagram, design the user interface, and write the logic for the pieces, and testing.

 ## Running/Downloading the Project